Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

 Need only 1 CH on this topic?

-Drug Diversion Training and Best Practice Prescribing for West Virginia Nurses (3 CH)
+Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

-COURSE OBJECTIVE: The purpose of this course is to prepare nurses to help prevent prescription drug abuse and diversion through dissemination and implementation of evidence-based information about the current prescription drug abuse epidemic, challenges in managing chronic pain, and best practices for prescribing controlled substances.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will be prepared to help prevent prescription drug abuse and diversion through dissemination and implementation of evidence-based information about the current prescription drug abuse epidemic, challenges in managing chronic pain, and best practices for prescribing controlled substances.
+Specific learning objectives include:

 - Discuss the epidemiology, trends, contributing factors, and social and economic impacts of prescription drug abuse and diversion.